 The Star Of The Show – Agave!

+What is Mezcal made from?
 Today, the most common agave used to make mezcal across regions is agave Espadin.
 That being said, it can be made from any type of wild or cultivated agave.
 Some of the other interesting agaves to keep an eye out for in Mezcal are Tepeztate, Tobala, and Arruqueño.
 These tend to have smaller distribution and are harder to find but they’re totally worth the effort.
 Honestly there are so many uniquely flavored agave varieties, this is a tasting expedition that could keep you happily sipping for a while!
-One thing to note.
-Any species of agave used primarily for producing another defined alcohol that’s recognized by Mexican law cannot be used to make mezcal.
+One thing to note: any species of agave used primarily for producing another defined alcohol that’s recognized by Mexican law cannot be used to make mezcal.
 For example, you can’t call something mezcal if it’s made from only blue agave.
 Because, you know, legally that’s called tequila.

 Location, Location, Location